-Our Tenth Anniversary has started in style.
+Our Tenth Anniversary year started in style.
 In early spring we recorded our third album, '11 To The Power Of Ten', a selection of favourites from our recent repertoire, including David Bowies' 'Space Oddity', Elbow's anthemic 'One Day Like This' and Leonard Cohen's 'Hallelujah'.
 We are grateful to Cheetah Couriers & Logistics for their sponsorship, and the album will be available at our performances from May onward.